Ukraine crisis highlights Big Tech's potential to disrupt daily life | Technology

 "Everybody in big cities are talking about it – that's probably the last iPhone we can buy right now," he said.
 The tech companies' clout has made them a focus for political pressure in the Russia-Ukraine conflict.

+In one of the latest salvos, Russia said https://rkn.gov.ru/news/rsoc/news74156.htm?utm_source=statics.teams.cdn.office.net&utm_medium=referral&utm_campaign=statics.teams.cdn.office.net&utm_referrer=statics.teams.cdn.office.net it had blocked access to Facebook on Friday, in response to what it said were restrictions on access to Russian media, like state-backed RT and the RIA news agency, on the platform.
+Nick Clegg, president of global affairs for Meta, Facebook's parent company, said the company would do everything it could to restore services "so they remain available to people to safely and securely express themselves and organize for action."

-In a tussle with Moscow over the control of information about the conflict, social media platforms Facebook, Twitter, and Google's video streaming service YouTube have taken measures https://news.trust.org/item/20220228095659-n6w45 to stop Russian state media making money from ads on their sites.
-Russia said https://news.trust.org/item/20220228095659-n6w45 last week it would partially restrict Facebook, a move Meta said came after it refused a government request to stop independent fact-checking of several Russian state media outlets, but the company has vowed to maintain user access.
+In a tussle with Moscow over the control of information about the conflict, Facebook and other social media platforms Twitter and Google's video service YouTube have taken measures https://news.trust.org/item/20220228095659-n6w45 to stop Russian state media making money from ads on their sites.
+Russia said https://news.trust.org/item/20220228095659-n6w45 last week it would partially restrict Facebook, a move Meta said came after it refused a government request to stop independent fact-checking of several Russian state media outlets.

 For free-speech advocates, the platforms are more vital than ever as state media tries to carefully control and monitor the flow of information about the conflict.
 "In countries like Russia, Facebook is still a force for good," said Soldatov.